hervenivon/hagedash/README.md

 Debugging the dashboard in the Editor has only been tested in [Visual Studio Code](https://code.visualstudio.com/).

-This enables you as a developer to write and debug your React code without leaving the editor, and most importantly it enables you to have a continuous development workflow, where context switching is minimal, as you don’t have to switch between tools.
+This enables you as a developer to write and debug the web application code without leaving the editor.

 You would need to have the latest version of [VS Code](https://code.visualstudio.com/) and [VS Code Chrome Debugger Extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) installed.

-Start your app by running npm start, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon of the debugger panel.
-You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.
+Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon of the debugger panel.
+You can now write code, set breakpoints, make changes to the code, and debug your newly modified code — all from your editor.

 See [Debugging in the Editor](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#debugging-in-the-editor) for additional details regarding other editors.

 ### Linting

-Because of https://github.com/facebook/create-react-app/pull/3850 still open as of 25th of July, the following is present in `client/package.json`:
+With https://github.com/facebook/create-react-app/pull/3850 still open as of 25th of July, the following is present in `client/package.json` to allow execution of linting from the command line - with `npm run lint` - instead of having to launch the application with `npm start` and wait for lint errors:

 ```json
 {